jwhitlock/mdn-archive-proto1/docs/MDN/About/th.md

 <h2 id="The_MDN_community">The MDN community</h2>

 <p>Our community is a global one!
 We have amazing contributors all around the world, in a number of languages.
-If you'd like to learn more about us, or if you need help of any kind with MDN, feel free to check out our mailing list or IRC channel !</p>
+If you'd like to learn more about us, or if you need help of any kind with MDN, feel free to check out our discussion forum or IRC channel !</p>

 <p>{{CommunityBox("MDN", "dev-mdc", "mozilla.dev.mdc", "mdn", "Meetings|https://wiki.mozilla.org/MDN/Community_meetings|Every other Wednesday in IRC")}}</p>